zopencommunity/doom-asciiport/README.md

 # doom-ascii

-Use `zopen install doom-ascii`.
+Use `zopen install doom-ascii` to install.
 Follow the instructions in https://github.com/wojciech-graj/doom-ascii.
 Enjoy!